JÁN ÍY, C̸ENS TÁĆEL HÁLE.

 This video clip is an excerpt of Trish Rosbourgh speaking at the Network of Performance Based Schools in the Spring of 2010.
 At that time Trish Rosborough was the Director of Aboriginal Education at the British Columbia Ministry of Education.
 Now, Dr. Rosbourgh is a Professor in the Indigenous Education program at the University of Victoria.

 A number of scholars in UVic's Faculty of Education focus on Indigenous Education research.
-Here is a link to their school.

 Sponsored by the Irving K. Barber Learning Centre and hosted by the UBC Museum of Anthropology.
 This panel followed a screening of Banchi Hanuse's film 'Cry Rock'.
 Panelists included Candace Galla, David Nathan, Mark Turin, Clyde Tallio and the panel was chaired by Kate Hennessy.